raghavchugh21/Machine-Learning-Projects/README.md

 Most of the assignments I covered during the completion of the follwing courses are also included in this repo.

-* Machine Learning by Stanford
+* Machine Learning by Stanford (on Coursera)
-* Deep Learning Specialization by deeplearning.ai
+* Deep Learning Specialization by deeplearning.ai (on Coursera)